Light7734/geodesuka/README.md

 # Updated List:

+- Included glslang as built in to the engine.

+- Moved to Vulkan (OpenGL is garbage)

 # To Do List:

+- Update headers guards to minimize probabilty of collision.

 - Add built in extension types for file.h to recognize file types and forward to proper objects.